On finite type invariants of welded string links and ribbon tubes: Introduction

-Note that according to the Theorem, any degree $2$ invariant of ribbon tubes can be expressed as a combination of linking numbers and closure invariants: we give such an explicit formula for Milnor invariant $\mu(123)$ in Proposition \ref{mu_123}.
+Note that according to Theorem \ref{thmain}, any degree $2$ invariant of ribbon tubes can be expressed as a combination of linking numbers and closure invariants: we give such a formula for length $3$ Milnor invariants in Proposition \ref{mu_123}.
+Note also that the case $k=2$ above was essentially already known by \cite{ABMW3}, see \cite[\S~7.2]{Meilhan-Yasuhara}.

-In Appendix A, we investigate degree $3$ invariants in the $2$-component case.
+In Section \ref{sec:A}, we investigate degree $3$ invariants in the $2$-component case.
 The classification result is only given modulo a conjectured relation, but it appears already at this stage that closure invariants no longer suffice to generate all degree $3$ invariants, since the classification also involves length $4$ Milnor invariants.
 See Remark \ref{rmqpourplustard}.
 An extensive study of degree $3$ invariants of ribbon tubes, and discussions on the perspectives that it opens, can be found in \cite{Casejuane}.

 The results of this paper on ribbon knotted surfaces are all obtained as consequences of diagrammatic results.
 Another remarkable feature of ribbon surfaces is indeed that they can be described and studied using welded objects, which are a quotient of virtual knot theory, see Section \ref{sec:welded}.
 Early works of Yajima \cite{Yajima} highlighted the fact that all relations in the fundamental group of the complement of a ribbon $2$--knot can be encoded using the usual diagrammatics of knot theory.
 This key observation was later completed and formalized by Satoh, as a surjective map from welded objects to ribbon knotted surfaces \cite{Satoh2000}.
 Hence the core of the present paper is a characterization of finite type invariants of welded string links.
 The theory of finite type invariants for welded objects is based on the virtualization move, which replaces a classical crossing by a virtual one, and the above-mentioned closure and Milnor invariants do have a strict analogue for welded string links, with the same finite type properties, see Section \ref{sec:inv}..